truenas/py-SMART/README.md

 >
 ```

+In general, it is recommended to run the base script with enough privileges to
+execute smartctl, but this is not possible in all cases, so this workaround is
+provided as a convenience.
+However, note that using sudo inside other
+non-terminal projects may cause dev-bugs/issues.

 Using the pySMART wrapper, Python applications be be rapidly developed to take
 advantage of the powerful features of smartmontools.